Finnish Guards' Rifle Battalion: During times of peace

 The battalion was from its inception in a visible position in the Grand Duchy of Finland as it was based in the center of the capital city of Helsinki.
 With time, it became a national symbol, despite its small size, as it highlighted the special status Finland enjoyed within the Russian Empire.
 The battalion participated in state ceremonies and from 1863 onwards, one of its companies was always present during the opening ceremony of parliament.
 During the 19th century, the numerous Russian and Finnish troops based in Helsinki and their frequent parades gave the capital quite a militaristic tone, with various incidents caused by the soldiers becoming a part of the normal life of the city.
 The Finnish Guards' Rifle battalion had responsibility for general guard in Helsinki every Saturday.

 The battalion first had its shooting practice with the Russian Army on the Kamppi field (today Narinkkatori), before it got its dedicated shooting range in Punavuori near the current Tehtaanpuisto, where the Russian Embassy is located today.
 With the development of more powerful rifles, bullets were no longer stopped by the walls of the Punavuori shooting range, but flew out to the sea, causing a danger to marine traffic.
 Thus, in 1865, the battalion got a new gallery in Taivallahti and ten years later in Pasila.

 The younger grandson of Nicholas I of Russia, who later became Alexander III of Russia, was appointed as honorary commander of the battalion as a 3 month old baby, in 1845.
 It was a remarkable tribute to the battalion and its first company was named "The company of His Majesty" in gratitude.
 Prince Alexander (later Alexander II of Russia) was also listed in the rolls of the battalion in 1848, just as his older son Nicholas in 1850, prince Nicholas (later Nicholas II of Russia) at the time of his birth 1868 and his son Aleksey in 1904.
 Alexander III held the position of honorary commander until his death, after which Nicholas II took over the position.
 The first commander of the battalion Anders Edvard Ramsay received an appointment as the second honorary commander in 1868, sharing this honour with the tsarevich.
 The battalion was considered to enjoy a special relationship of trust with the Russian Emperor, and when the Emperor visited Helsinki, he and the male members of his family usually wore the uniform of the battalion.
-After the Emperor passed on, the uniforms were handed over to the battalion, which stored and preserved them as valuable relics, placed on display in showcase, inside a dedicated church-hall in the Guards' Barracks.
+After the Emperor died, the uniforms were handed over to the battalion, which stored and preserved them as valuable relics, placed on display in showcase, inside a dedicated church-hall in the Guards' Barracks.